AHMED-SAFA/Medicines-Array/README.md

 <h1 align="center">Medicine Array</h1>

-Medicine Array is a Django-based web application that briefly details the available medicines in Bangladesh.
+Medicine Array is a Django-based web application that briefly details the available medicines in <strong>Bangladesh</strong>.
 This project is designed to visualize medicines data efficiently.

 <div align="center">